Preparing for the big day … and big week!

 Now imagine what kind of anxiety your releasing friend might be feeling.

-Why do you think?
+Why, do you think?

 STAY CONNECTED

-Of course, there’s often last minute changes, wrenches that get thrown into your plans.
-The prison system, you’ve found, is not good at “customer service.”
+Go over some of the options below with them to get a shared idea of what the first day will look like.
+Of course, there are often last minute changes.
+The prison system, as you’ve found, is not great at “customer service.”
 So stay flexible, breathe, pray, keep practicing the Welcoming Prayer, letting go of a need for control.

 AS A TEAM: GROUP TEXT THREAD